lsprangers/lsprangers.github.io/docs/architecture_components/typical_reusable_resources/typical_cdn/index.md

     - Could simply be a traffic migration server
     - Could also be a cache / static content server
 - A ***Content Delivery Network (CDN)*** is a group of geographically distributed proxy servers
-    - We place these at the network edge, as close as possible to end users, to ensure that content is delivered as fast as possible to clients
+    - you place these at the network edge, as close as possible to end users, to ensure that content is delivered as fast as possible to clients
     - CDN's mostly get split into serving static vs dynamic data
-        - TLDR; We replicate data / logic to these edge servers async, and they are used to serve content faster to users
+        - TLDR; you replicate data / logic to these edge servers async, and they are used to serve content faster to users
 - What will it store?
     - Can store a lot of static content
     - Can store dynamic JS, along with static data